 Eating cereal for dinner may have been ok when I was in college and didn’t want to cook or buy takeout.
 But I’m now an adult with a family and cereal just won’t cut it.
 Plus, the effects of the not-so-healthy ingredients, like sugar and things I can’t pronounce, make me feel horrible and immediately regret my meal choice.
 And then I’m hungry 20 minutes later because I really just ate a bowl of nothing.
 If only there was a healthy breakfast cereal that I could eat while binge-watching… now there is!
 The Cereal School!
 Stock up now >>

 The Dieting Dad

 Next up, my 9-year-old son.
 For this taste test and The Cereal School review, we decided to compare The Cereal School peanut butter cereal with my son’s favorite peanut butter cereal from Whole Foods.
-You can see how they stack up from a nutrition and ingredient standpoint side by side below.
 The Cereal School peanut butter cereal has no cane sugar, less fat, sodium and sugar, fewer calories and carbs, and a lot more protein.
 It is the clear winner!

 Our son doesn’t eat a lot of super sugary cereals.
 Instead, we opt for cereals that have less sugar and no artificial ingredients.
 What did he think?